 From the two viewing platforms on the eastern and western sides of the Himalayan Glade, and also from the stone seat on the opposite side of the valley, it is possible to see Wakehurst’s tallest tree, a handsome Douglas fir (Psedotsuga menziesii).
 Standing 43 metres high, the first branches appear 27 metres up the trunk.
 Coal tits, marsh tits and nuthatches are frequent visitors to the bird feeds that hang within the viewing area.

-This landscape will include 33,000 plants specially chosen to reflect the local area and showcase the highlights of the season.
+The 33,000 plants specially chosen to reflect the local area and showcase the highlights of the season are busy bedding in, and the area will officially be opened mid-January 2019.

 Our new winter garden has been designed by the Garden's Supervisor, Francis Annette who says: